rabbithat/NRF52840_MicroPython_OTA_Updates/README.md

 # NRF52840_MicroPython_OTA_Updates
-Update your micropython code "over the air" using Nordic's nRF52 proprietary radio
+Micropython code to update the receiver's code "over the air" using Nordic's nRF52 proprietary radio

 You can read more about it here: https://forum.micropython.org/viewtopic.php?f=2&t=5351&start=20